 Meanwhile, great international fare can be savoured at Midtown Global Market.

 Shopping in Minneapolis

 The jewel in Minneapolis' shopping crown is the Mall of America, the largest collection of shops under one roof in the USA.

-There's an amusement park (including roller coasters), a Lego Imagination Center, a large aquarium, and a wedding chapel.
-Plus movie theaters, 50 restaurants, and mini-golf.
+There's an amusement park (including roller coasters), a Lego Imagination Centre, a large aquarium, and a wedding chapel.
+Plus, movie theatres, 50 restaurants, and mini golf.

-If that sounds a bit too big, wander some downtown city neighborhoods for boutiques, bars and galleries - the Northeast arts district and Uptown are perfect for this.
+For something quainter, wander some downtown city neighbourhoods for boutiques, bars, and galleries.
+The Northeast arts district and Uptown are perfect for this.

 Across the river, Grand Avenue in St Paul is stroll-worthy.